lexeii/polyphone-doc-rst/docs/en/manual/settings.rst

-The keys of the computer keyboard used to control the :ref:`virtual keyboard <toolbar keyboard>` are defined in the “:guilabel:`Keyboard`” section.
+The keys of the computer keyboard used to control the :ref:`virtual keyboard <toolbar keyboard>` are defined in the :guilabel:`Keyboard` section.
 The pitch may be increased or decreased octave by octave.

 .. figure:: images/settings_keyboard.png